Agarwood: Production mode

-Formation of agar wood occurs in the trunk and roots of trees that have been penetrated by an insect feeding on wood and oily resin, the Ambrosia beetle (Dinoplatypus chevrolati).
-A mold infection may then occur, and in response, the tree produces a salutary self-defense material to conceal damages or infections.
-While the unaffected wood of the tree is relatively light in color, the resin dramatically increases the mass and density of the affected wood, changing its color from a pale beige to yellow, orange, red, dark brown or black.
+Agar wood forms in the trunk and roots of trees that have been penetrated by an Ambrosia beetle insect feeding on wood and oily resin, Dinoplatypus chevrolati.
+The tree may then be infected by a mould, and in response it produces a salutary self-defence material to conceal damages or infections.
+While the unaffected wood of the tree is relatively light in colour, the resin dramatically increases the mass and density of the affected wood, changing its colour from a pale beige to yellow, orange, red, dark brown or black.
 In natural forests, only about 7 out of 100 Aquilaria trees of the same species are infected and produce aloes/agar wood.
-A common method in artificial forestry is to inoculate trees with the fungus.
+A common method in planted forestry is to inoculate trees with the fungus.
 It produces a "damage sap" and is referred to as "fake" aloes/agar wood.

 Oud oil can be distilled from agar wood using steam; the total yield of oil for 70 kg of wood will not exceed 20 ml.